[Skip to Content]

 Or perhaps the explanation for your child's nail biting is in your mirror.
 Do you bite your nails?
 Studies suggest that nail biting may have a strong familial or genetic component.

 Other kids engage in habits to attract attention or to manipulate their parents.
-If kids feel that their parents are ignoring them, they may engage in the annoying habit because they know that it will get a reaction from Mom or Dad.
+If kids feel that their parents are ignoring them, they may engage in the annoying habit because they know that it will get a reaction.

 Coping With Your Child's Habit